 Italy and the Etruscans

 Where the exhibition is particularly strong is in the extensive collection of objects from the culture of the Etruscans – one of the many peoples who dominated Northern Italy in Antiquity.
 Finds, particularly from tombs and shrines, tell a story of religion, rituals and representations of the afterlife and thus provide a close look at the religious aspect of the everyday in Etruria.
 The exhibition includes sarcophagi with portraits of the deceased and tomb treasures which include elegant table settings which bear witness to the celebratory meals which were held with the dead.
-Large 1:1 scale copies of wall paintings from Etruscan burial chambers, executed in the years 1895-1913 on the initiative of Carl Jacobsen, founder of the museum, reveal the Etruscans’ own conception of rituals and conduct in connection with burials and the cult of the ancestors.
+Large 1:1 scale copies of wall paintings from Etruscan burial chambers.
+They were executed in the years 1895-1913 on the initiative of Carl Jacobsen, founder of the museum.
+The paintings reveal the Etruscans’ own conception of rituals and conduct in connection with burials and the cult of the ancestors.